Song Jiang: Life

-Song Jiang started an uprising in Heshuo (Note: Heshuo (河朔) refers to the areas north of the Yellow River covering parts of present-day Hebei, Shanxi and Shandong provinces in China.) and overran around ten commanderies.
-It was said thay even the government Dowson not dare to take action against Song Jiang's rebel forces.
+Song Jiang started an uprising in Heshuo (Note: Heshuo (河朔), which refers to the areas north of the Yellow River covering parts of present-day Hebei, Shanxi and Shandong provinces in China.) and overran around ten commanderies.
+It was said that even the government did not dare to take action against Song Jiang and the rebels.
 When Zhang Shuye received news that the rebels were approaching, he sent scouts to determine where they marched.
-Song Jiang then led his men to the coast where they seized more than ten large boats to carry their loots.
-Zhang then recruited about 1,000 daredevil fighters and set up an ambush in a nearby city.
-He then sent lightly-armed troops to lure the bandits, who were some distance away on the sea, to attack them.
+Song Jiang then led his men to the coast, where they seized more than ten large boats to carry their loot.
+Zhang Shuye recruited about 1,000 "dare-to-die" soldiers and set up an ambush in a nearby stronghold.
+He then sent lightly armed troops to lure the rebels, who were some distance away on the sea, to attack them.
 He also hid some brawny soldiers beforehand at the seaside.
 When the engagement began, these soldiers sneaked onto the rebels' vessels and set them on fire.
-Learning what had happened, the rebels lost the morale to fight.
-Capitalizing on this, those who are waiting in ambush captured their deputy leader, prompting Song Jiang to surrender."
+Learning what had happened, the rebels lost their morale to fight.
+Capitalising on this, the soldiers who were waiting in ambush captured the rebels' deputy leader(s), prompting Song Jiang to surrender."

-At some point, Hou Meng, the governor of Bozhou, asked Song Jiang to recommending him to rebel leader named Fang La to join his cause.
-Zhang Shuye, the governor of Haizhou, designed to capture the deputy leader of Song Jiang's army, and Jiang and others all surrendered.
-Fang La announced to the world that he opposed the Zhao family's policy of exploiting the people and fawning on foreigners, and that he should not be recruited.
-Although Song Jiang also opposed corruption, he still respected the emperor of the Zhao family and used violence as bait to wait for the recruit.
+The Dongdu Shilüe records that Hou Meng (侯蒙), the governor of Bozhou, had written a memorial to Emperor Huizong, suggesting to offer amnesty to Song Jiang and his followers and get them to fight for the Song dynasty against Fang La, another rebel leader, as a form of redemption.
+Although Song Jiang opposed corruption in the Song government, he still respected Emperor Huizong so he accepted the amnesty and agreed to serve under the emperor.

-Later, Fang La rebellion spread into Muzhou and captured Wen, Tai, Wu, Chu, Hangzhou, and Xiuzhou, causing a stir in the southeast.
-Song Jiang then served under general Tong Guan, who led the suppression campaign with 200,000 soldiers under him to pacify Fang La rebellion.
+In 1120, Fang La started a rebellion in Muzhou and took control of Wenzhou, Taizhou, Wuzhou, Chuzhou, Hangzhou and Xiuzhou, causing a stir in the southeast.
+Emperor Huizong ordered Tong Guan to lead government forces, numbering over 200,000 troops, to suppress the revolt.
+Song Jiang, along with Liu Yanqing (劉延慶), Liu Guangshi (劉光世), and Xin Xingzong (辛興宗), was part of Tong Guan's army.

 In Water Margin

-The fictional Song Jiang in Water Margin is based on the historical character as well as folktales that had been circulating in the Shandong region.
-One tale, for example, is about "36 huge banners and 72 smaller banners of local bandits", which might be whom the 108 Stars of Destiny in Water Margin were based on.
+Song Jiang is fictionalised as a central character in Water Margin, one of the Classic Chinese Novels, serving as the chief of the outlaws at Liangshan Marsh and the leader of the 108 Heroes.
+This character is based on his historical counterpart as well as local folktales from Shandong.
+One tale, for instance, mentions "36 huge banners and 72 smaller banners of local outlaws", which might be the inspiration for the 108 Heroes.